 With small infestations, remove and destroy infested plant parts or use a soft brush and soapy water to scrub scales from twigs, then rinse.
 Larger infestations should be treated with dormant oil or summer oil spray.

 Slugs are slimy, soft-boddied mollusks, usually about an inch long and either brown or gray in color.
 They hide out in shady spots during the day and do most of their feeding at night.
 They’ll eat just about any garden plant, leaving unsightly holes in the foliage.
 While common in moist, humid climates, they’re more prevalent if the weather has been rainy.
 See how you can keep slugs and snails from running roughshod over your garden.

-How to get rid of slugs
+How to get rid of slugs:

 Fill empty tuna fish cans with beer and place in the garden (slugs are attracted to the beer and will fall in and drown).
 You can also handpick early or late in the day, then sprinkle salt on the slugs or freeze them.
 Other options include sprinkling sharp sand, wood ashes, crushed seashells or diatomaceous earth (a naturally occurring, soft, sedimentary rock formed from fossil remains) around the stems of plants to discourage slugs from squirming their way to the plant.